mattrussi/gitlab-com-runbooks/docs/uncategorized/staging-environment.md

 1. Share this issue in Slack in `#backend` and `#development` channels.

-Create a high severity regression ([severity1 or severity2](https://about.gitlab.com/handbook/engineering/quality/issue-triage/#availability)) on staging and follow the steps to [block the deployment to production](https://about.gitlab.com/handbook/engineering/releases/#deployment-blockers)
+Create a high severity regression ([severity1 or severity2](https://about.gitlab.com/handbook/engineering/quality/issue-triage/#availability)) if you see a high number of segfaults on staging or suspect this may be deploy related, and follow the steps to [block the deployment to production](https://about.gitlab.com/handbook/engineering/releases/#deployment-blockers)

 Past related issues: